Kizaki

 After kizaki init, your app already has a working auth flow and a Todo entity.
 The best way to learn Kizaki is to change that schema and watch the rest of the stack follow.

-This page follows the core Kizaki development loop on purpose:
+This page walks through the core development loop:

 1. change the schema